gdbarron/VenafiTppPS/docs/functions/Test-TppIdentity.md

 ## INPUTS

-### PrefixedUniversalId
+### Identity
 ## OUTPUTS

-### PSCustomObject will be returned with properties 'Identity', a System.String, and 'Exists', a System.Boolean.
+### PSCustomObject will be returned with properties 'ID', a System.String, and 'Exists', a System.Boolean.
 ## NOTES

 ## RELATED LINKS